stepanenko3/nova-cards/README.md

 ## License

-Nova Menu Builder is open-sourced software licensed under the [MIT license](LICENSE.md).
+This package is open-sourced software licensed under the [MIT license](LICENSE.md).